-- 3.13 In certain limited situations where on shore wind development is proposed of more than 2 turbines, or where the hub height of a turbine exceeds 15 metres, the developer has to by statute carry out pre application consultation with the local community, and in submitting an application they have to explain how they have complied with the legislation, detail the responses received as a result of this consultation, and the account taken of these responses.
-The expectations of the councils as to the nature of that preapplication consultation are set out in the first Table in Appendix 5. - 3.14 Where a development is likely to have significant impacts on local communities or where the site is particularly sensitive, the Borough Council and the City Council will actively encourage applicants to undertake early consultation with that local community.
-It is however not compulsory.
-The expectations of the councils as to the nature of that preapplication consultation are set out in the second Table in Appendix 5
+- 3.13 In certain limited situations where on shore wind development is proposed of more than 2 turbines, or where the hub height of a turbine exceeds 15 metres, the developer has to by statute carry out pre application consultation with the local community, and in submitting an application they have to explain how they have complied with the legislation, detail the responses received as a result of this consultation, and the account taken of these responses. - 3.14 Where a development is likely to have significant impacts on local communities or where the site is particularly sensitive, the Borough Council and the City Council will actively encourage applicants to undertake early consultation with that local community.
+It is however not compulsory. - 3.15 Various methods of community involvement may be adopted by an applicant, including: direct notification, public meetings, exhibitions, websites, surveys, questionnaires, etc. The Borough Council does not maintain a specific list of local organisations for this purpose.
+However it can guide an applicant to

-- 3.15 Various methods of community involvement may be adopted by an applicant, including: direct notification, public meetings, exhibitions, websites, surveys, questionnaires, etc. The Borough Council does not maintain a specific list of local organisations for this purpose.
-However it can guide an applicant to contact a Town and/or Parish Council or Locality Action Partnership, as appropriate. - 3.16 For the applicants, effective community involvement in preparing a planning application is an opportunity to explain proposals to that community and thereby reduce any misconceived objections; potentially it can help address some problems before the application is submitted; and prevent abortive work, ultimately reducing the time and cost in reaching the decision-stage.
+- contact a Town and/or Parish Council or Locality Action Partnership, as appropriate. - 3.16 For the applicants, effective community involvement in preparing a planning application is an opportunity to explain proposals to that community and thereby reduce any misconceived objections; potentially it can help address some problems before the application is submitted; and prevent abortive work, ultimately reducing the time and cost in reaching the decision-stage.
 For the community, this is an opportunity to help shape proposals from an early stage, drawing on valuable local knowledge. - 3.17 Applicants should demonstrate how the community has been consulted, what comments have been received and how these have been taken into account in progressing the proposal.
 Applicants should produce their own 'statement of community involvement' or Consultation Statement to accompany the planning application.
 One local validation requirement that is currently applied by the Borough Council for applications for major development is that the developer submits with their application a 'statement of community involvement'.
 Details of this and other local validation requirements can be obtained from the Borough Council's website.
 The validation requirements refer back to this Statement of Community Involvement.